Kondeti-Venkata-Abhinava/apna-college-demo/README.md

 # apna-college-demo
-This is new apna-college repository
+This is new apna-college repository - Abhinava Kondeti